 - Remove plant debris - Remember to remove any plants from your boat when you take it out of the water and dispose of the plant debris in the trash.

-- Remove hitchhikers - Inspect your hull and remove any attached organisms.
+- Prevent hitchhikers - Inspect your hull and remove any attached organisms.

-- Keep that bait - Never release unused bait into the water.
+- Keep that bait - Never release unused bait or bait packing materials into the water.

 - For more AIS information see: